 - The study examined a single cohort, and did not include a control group (using either no treatment or standard medical care)due to budget and practical constraints.

 - There is a possibility that the improvements found from patients was as a result of placebo or the natural course of the complaint.

-- The issue of placebo effect remains unknown, but even if this contributed significantly to the changes in outcome measures, the fact remains that these individuals appeared to receive substantial improvement in their pain and disability after having received osteopathic treatment.
+- Even if the issue of an absent placebo group contributes significantly to the changes in outcome measures, the fact remains that these individuals appeared to receive substantial improvement in their pain and disability after having received osteopathic treatment.

 - A control group would have been a useful addition to future studies to compare the effect of the natural course of the condition.